History of the Serbs: Middle Ages

 Between 1166 and 1371, Serbs were ruled by the Nemanjić dynasty, founded by grand prince Stefan Nemanja (1166-1196), who conquered several neighbouring territories, including Kosovo, Duklja, Travunija and Zahumlje.
 Serbian state was elevated to a kingdom in 1217, during the reign of Nemanja's son, Stefan Nemanjić.
 In the same time, Serbian Orthodox Church was organized as an autocephalous archbishopric in 1219, through the efforts of Sava, who became the patron saint of Serbs.

 Over the next 140 years, Serbia expanded its borders.
 Its cultural model remained Byzantine, despite political ambitions directed against the empire.
 The medieval power and influence of Serbia culminated in the reign of Stefan Dušan, who ruled the state from 1331 until his death in 1355. and an empire In 1346, he was crowned as emperor, thus creating the Serbian Empire.
 In the same time, Serbian Orthodox Church was raised to the Patriarchate (1346).
 Territory of the Empire included Macedonia, northern Greece, Montenegro, and almost all of Albania.
 When Dušan died, his son Stephen Uroš V became Emperor.
 With Turkish invaders beginning their conquest of the Balkans in the 1350s, a major conflict ensued between them and the Serbs, the first major battle was the Battle of Maritsa (1371), in which the Serbs were defeated.
 With the death of two important Serb leaders in the battle, and with the death of Stephen Uroš that same year, the Serbian Empire broke up into several small Serbian domains.
-These states were ruled by feudal lords, with Zeta controlled by the Balšić family, Raška, Kosovo and northern Macedonia held by the Branković family and Lazar Hrebeljanović holding today's Central Serbia and a portion of Kosovo.
+These states were ruled by feudal lords, with Zeta controlled by the Balšić family, Raška, Kosovo and Metohija and northern Macedonia held by the Branković family and Lazar Hrebeljanović holding today's Central Serbia and a portion of Kosovo.
 Hrebeljanović was subsequently accepted as the titular leader of the Serbs because he was married to a member of the Nemanjić dynasty.
 In 1389, the Serbs faced the Ottomans at the Battle of Kosovo on the plain of Kosovo Polje, near the town of Pristina.
 Both Lazar and Sultan Murad I were killed in the fighting.
 The battle most likely ended in a stalemate, and Serbia did not fall to the Turks until 1459.
 There exists c.
 30 Serbian chronicles from the period between 1390 and 1526.